 From the victim’s perspective, the attack makes use in three phases:

-- Victim joins a rogue access point.
-Wifiphisher sniffs the area and copies the target access point’s settings.
+- Wifiphisher sniffs the area and copies the target access point’s settings.
 It then creates a rogue wireless access point that is modeled by the target.
 It also sets up a NAT/DHCP server and forwards the right ports.
 Consequently, because of the jamming, clients will eventually start connecting to the rogue access point.
-After this phase, the victim is MiTMed.
-Furthermore, Wifiphisher listens to probe request frames and spoofs “known” open networks to cause automatic association.

-- Victim is being served a realistic specially-customized phishing page.
+- A victim is being served a realistic specially-customized phishing page.
 Wifiphisher employs a minimal web server that responds to HTTP & HTTPS requests.
-As soon as the victim requests a page from the Internet, wifiphisher will respond with a realistic fake page that asks for credentials or serves malwares.
-This page will be specifically crafted for the victim.
-For example, a router config-looking page will contain logos of the victim’s vendor.
-The tool supports community-built templates for different phishing scenarios.
+As soon as the victim requests a page from the Internet, wifiphisher will respond with a realistic fake page that asks for credentials or serves malware.

 Following are the requirements for getting the most out of Wifiphisher: